Local-global divisibility on algebraic tori: Preliminary Results

-\begin{definition}[Dvornicich and Zannier \cite{DZ1}] Let $G$ be a group and let $M$ be a $G$-module.
+\begin{definition}[Dvornicich and Zannier \cite{DZ1}] Let $G$ be a group and let $M$ be a $G$--module.
 We say that a cocycle $ \{Z_g\}_{g \in G}$ of $G$ with values in $M$ \emph{satisfies the local conditions} if there exist $W_g \in M$ such that $Z_g= (g-1)W_g$ for all $g\in G$.
 We denote by $\Hh^1_\loc(G,M)$ the subgroup of $\Hh^1(G,M)$ of the classes of these cocycles. \end{definition}

-As mentioned, it is sufficient to consider the case when $q$ is a prime power, thus from now on let $q= p^n$ for some prime $p$.
-By \cite[Proposition 2.1]{DZ1} the triviality of the first local cohomology group gives a sufficient condition for an affirmative answer to Problem \ref{prob}: \begin{proposition}[Dvornicich and Zannier \cite{DZ1}] Assume that $\Hh^1_{\loc}(\Gal(K/k), \mathcal G[q]) = 0$.
+As mentioned, it is sufficient to consider the case when $q$ is a prime power, thus from now on let $q= p^n$, for some prime number $p$ and some positive integer $n$.
+By \cite[Proposition 2.1]{DZ1} the triviality of the first local cohomology group gives a sufficient condition for an affirmative answer to Problem \ref{prob}. \begin{proposition}[Dvornicich and Zannier \cite{DZ1}] Assume that $\Hh^1_{\loc}(\Gal(K/k), \mathcal G[q]) = 0$.
 Let $P \in \mathcal G(k)$ be a rational point with the following property: for all but finitely many primes $v$ of $k$, there exists $D_v \in \mathcal G(k_v)$ such that $P = qD_v$.
 Then there exists $D \in \mathcal G(k)$ such that $P = qD$. \end{proposition}

 Furthermore, by \cite[Theorem 2.5]{DZ1} it is enough to prove that $\Hh^1_{\loc}(G_p, \mathcal G[q]) = 0$ for a $p$--Sylow subgroup $G_p$ of $G$.
 Moreover, the converse of Proposition \ref{suffcond} is also true over a finite extension of $k$, as the following theorem by Dvornicich and Zannier shows.